Michael Condron

 Michael Condron is a Canadian born actor from Northern Ireland.

 Career

 Condron was born in Toronto, Canada, and raised in Belfast, Northern Ireland.

 He has been active in several stage productions, mainly at the Lyric Theatre, Belfast.
 He portrayed Robert McGladdery in the BBC docu-film Last Man Hanging in 2008, and he played the role of Ricky in the BBC One series Number 2s in 2015.
 He appeared in minor roles in feature films such as Keith Lemon: The Film and High-Rise.

-He most notably portrayed Bowen Marsh in season 5 and season 6 of the HBO series Game of Thrones.
-He was nominated for A Screen Actors Guild Award for Best performance in An Ensemble for Game of Thrones in 2016.
+He notably portrayed Bowen Marsh in season 5 and season 6 of the HBO series Game of Thrones.
+As a part of the cast, he was nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 Condron played Ben McGregor in the TV comedy series Soft Border Patrol (2018-2020).
-Since 2022, he has been portraying Griff Reynolds in Coronation Street.
+Since 2022, he has portrayed Griff Reynolds in Coronation Street.